risk-first/website/Debugging-Bets.md

 1. The user clicks a button in Tables App.
 2. The app then makes a request to the Symphony Server for an On-Behalf-Of token.
-3. With this token, Tables App then makes a request to the Symphony Agent to post a message.
+3. With this token, Tables App then makes a request to the Encryption Agent to post a message.
 4. The Encryption Agent encrypts the message, and forwards it on to the Symphony Server.
 5. If that goes well, it returns a 200 response to Tables App, saying the message is posted, and it appears in the chat.